 Mary is a Chartered Accountant and holds a B.A. in Economics from the University of Toronto and a MBA from the Rotman School of Management at the University of Toronto.

-Nathalie joined Capital One Bank in 2014.
-In that role, she is responsible for the overall delivery of legal services to the Canadian activities of the bank in addition to having responsibility for government relations.
-Prior to that she was General Counsel and Corporate Secretary for the Canadian Bankers Association (CBA).
+Nathalie assumed the role of Vice President, HR, TD Securities and Risk Management in September 2017.
+Prior to this, she served as the Chief Operating Officer at Capital One Bank.
+In that role, she was responsible for the overall delivery of legal services to the Canadian activities of the bank in addition to having responsibility for government relations.
+Additional experience includes having served as General Counsel and Corporate Secretary for the Canadian Bankers Association (CBA).
 As part of the executive team, she acted as the lead legal advisor for the CBA and was responsible for coordinating the delivery of legal services for the Association.
 Ms. Clark also supervised the management of the Fraud & Security Division and the CBA's Quebec Office and was responsible for the management of the CBA's Consumer Affairs Policy team.

 Ms. Clark graduated from the University of Ottawa and the University of Toronto with respectively a Bachelors Degree in Civil and Common Law.
 She also obtained her Masters Degree in Health Law from Sherbrooke University.
 She is a member of both the Quebec and Ontario Bar.